 Land suitability is the fitness of a given type of land for a defined use.
-The process of land suitability classification is the appraisal and grouping of specific areas of land in terms of their suitability for defined uses.
+The process of land suitability classification is the appraisal and grouping of specific areas of land concerning their suitability for defined uses.

-Majority of the provincial land are defined for highly restricted agricultural use.
-The lowland areas covering the municipalities of Imus, Bacoor, General Trias, portions of Tanza, Naic and Rosario are primarily suitable for irrigated rice/fresh water fishponds.
-The central part of the Province covering mainly the municipalities of Dasmariñas, greater portions of Tanza, Naic, Gen. Aguinaldo and Trece Martires City are primarily suitable for cultivated annual crops.
-Cavite's upland area covering the municipalities of Silang, Amadeo, Indang, Alfonso, Magallanes and small portion of Gen. Aguinaldo and Maragondon and the City of Tagaytay is principally suitable for perennial tree and vine crop production.
+Majority of Cavite's area is for highly restricted agricultural use.
+The lowland areas covering the cities of Imus, Bacoor and General Trias, portions of the municipalities of Tanza, Naic and Rosario are primarily suitable for irrigated rice/freshwater fishponds.
+The central part of the Province covering mainly the city of Dasmariñas, large portions of Tanza, Naic, Gen. Aguinaldo and Trece Martires City are primarily suitable for cultivated annual crops.
+Cavite's upland area covering the municipalities of Silang, Amadeo, Indang, Alfonso, Magallanes and a small portion of Gen. Aguinaldo and Maragondon and the City of Tagaytay is principally suitable for perennial tree and vine crop production.

-The mountainous portions of the Province found at the western side and the area along the Tagaytay Ridge are considered as National Integrated Protected Areas System (NIPAS) land which cannot be altered from its natural habitat (Figure 2.2).
+The mountainous portions of the Province found at the western side and the area along the Tagaytay Ridge is considered as National Integrated Protected Areas System (NIPAS) land which cannot be altered from its natural habitat (Figure 2.3).

-The land suitability information was taken from the Land Management Unit (LMU) map from the Bureau of Soils and Water Management (BSWM).
-This information will be used to determine whether existing land use is in accordance with the suitability of the land for that use.
+The land suitability information was from the Land Management Unit (LMU) map from the Bureau of Soils and Water Management (BSWM).
+This information will be used to determine whether the present land use is in congruence with the suitability of the land for that use.